Cry Pretty: Development and production

-On April 18, 2018, Underwood released a statement on the album, saying, "At this point in my career, I feel stronger and more creative than ever.
-I think you can hear that in this new album.
-It's emotional, it's soulful, it's real, and we also have some fun on there too.
-I hope everyone loves it as much as I have loved making it."
-Songwriter and producer David Garcia was selected to co-produce the album with Underwood.
-Additionally, Cry Pretty marks Underwood's first effort as producer.
+In April 2018, Underwood released a statement on the album, stating that she felt "stronger and more creative than ever" at that point in her career, and that the record reflects this growth through its emotional, soulful, and authentic tone, while still allowing "some fun".
+Songwriter and producer David Garcia was selected to co-produce the album with Underwood, and Cry Pretty marks Underwood's first effort as producer, with her co-writing nine of the album's thirteen tracks.
 Although the making of the album had been going on for nearly a year before Underwood's fall and subsequent injuries in 2017, she wasn't able to record vocals for the songs until 2018, due to the damage to her mouth.